 They claim this will keep costs low, which is absolutely incorrect.

-Democrat sources said Tuesday night they were working up uh the lineup votes for the package with the aim of bringing it before the full House early next month.
+Democrat sources said Tuesday night they were working up to lineup votes for the package with the aim of bringing it before the full House early next month.

 The idea is opposed by many conservative Democrats in rural areas where Medicare rates are well below the national average.

-They are they are going to uh reduce costs by forcing more providers into existing Medicare reimbursement rates.
+They're going to reduce costs by forcing more providers into existing Medicare reimbursement rates.

 Fixing prices does not lower costs.